Setting goals that will stick.

 But how do we go about setting these movement goals?
 If you’re goal-setting for 2023, consider setting SMART goals to line yourself up for long-term success.
 Here’s a refresher…

 So you want to become stronger, more flexible or have more energy.
 Amazing!
 But we want to narrow it down a little.
 What does “becoming more flexible” look like for you?
 Get specific.
-For example, getting 4 inches closer to the floor in your splits.
+For example, doing a short stretch, every morning.

 Your goal should be one you can measure.
 Say your goal is to “move more” consider how you want to measure that.
 For example, you could track how many movement classes you complete a week.
 Setting measurable goals is important because it makes tracking our progress that much easier.

 You want to hit the goldi locks spot.
 Not too hard, not too easy, but just right.
 Your goal should challenge you, but it shouldn’t be impossible.
 Once you achieve that goal, you can always set a more difficult one!
 Take it one step at a time.